-To keep our clients informed on emerging governance and wider policy developments we ran 5 events in 22/23 as part of our North West Masterclass Collaboration.
+To keep our clients informed on emerging governance and wider policy developments we ran 10 events in 23/24 as part of our North West Masterclass Collaboration.
 Each event was accompanied by an event summary published on our website.
+We also issued a Risk Management Checklist for Local Authorities to support organisations in assessing their risk maturity.